 A huge number of those games were also exclusive to the system for years, meaning that players interested in purchasing them had to buy the console.
 Its DualShock 2 controller was the perfect way to experience the games, serving everything from shooters to platformers well.

-The PlayStation 2 is also where you’ll see the first iterations in some of the biggest current game series.
-This includes Ratchet & Clank, God of War, Devil May Cry, and Kingdom Hearts.
+The God of War, Devil May Cry, and Kingdom Hearts.
 Unless it’s a game made by Nintendo or Microsoft, there is a pretty good chance you’ll find it on PlayStation 2.
-The games are also not too old that they’ll be difficult to find or too expensive, especially if you’ve got a friend looking to clear some space in their home.
+The games are also not too old that they’ll be difficult to find or too expensive, especially if you’ve got a friend looking to clear some space in their home.is also where you’ll see the first iterations in some of the biggest current game series.
+This includes Ratchet & Clank,

 Ensure your television or monitor is compatible

-With retro game consoles, you want to make sure that the television you’re using is compatible.
-These systems, with the exception of the Sega Genesis Mini, were all designed to make use of something other than HDMI.
-This could mean an RCA cable, which may require an adapter.
-In the case of the Atari 2600, you will need to get an RF adapter, and possible an RCA-to-HDMI converter if your television only has HDMI inputs.
+Like other electronic equipment, you can use a different cable (usually an RCA cable) with an adapter.
+In the case of the Atari 2600, you will need to get an RF adapter, and possibly an RCA-to-HDMI converter if your television only has HDMI inputs.

 - The best Nintendo Switch controllers for 2020